Hobo/hobo_bootstrap_ui/README.md

 Additional UI tags for the [hobo_bootstrap theme](https://github.com/Hobo/hobo_bootstrap).
 Some of these tags are wrappers for the [bootstrap javascript components](twitter.github.com/bootstrap/javascript.html).
 Others are useful tags that are built on top of those javascript components.

-This plugin also includes an implementation of `<search-results-container>`, replacing the one in `hobo_jquery_ui`.
+It pulls in the [bootstrap-datepicker-rails gem](https://github.com/Nerian/bootstrap-datepicker-rails), and can augment or replace the [hobo_jquery_ui](/plugins/hobo_jquery_ui) theme.

 ## Installation